University of California, Los Angeles, B.A., 1992

-Sandi Krul is a Partner in Hooper, Lundy & Bookman’s corporate transactional department, where she advises hospitals and other health care providers and suppliers on business, general corporate, and real estate transactions, including acquisitions and dispositions, physician affiliations, joint venture arrangements, management services, financings and leasing, as well as fraud and abuse, corporate practice of medicine and other regulatory issues arising in connection with business transactions.
-She is also a member of the firm's Fraud & Abuse Practice Group.
+Sandi Krul is a Partner in Hooper, Lundy & Bookman’s corporate transactional department, where she advises hospitals and other health care providers and suppliers on business, and real estate and general corporate transactions, including acquisitions and dispositions, leasing, HUD and other financing, physician-hospital affiliations, joint venture arrangements, management services arrangements, as well as fraud and abuse, corporate practice of medicine and other regulatory issues arising in connection with business transactions.
+She is also co-chair of the firm's Diversity Committee and a member of the firm's Fraud & Abuse Practice Group.

 Mrs. Krul has represented clients ranging from publicly traded corporations, governmental entities and non-profit corporations, to closely held corporations, limited liability companies, partnerships and individual physicians and investors, and she is skilled in negotiating and precisely drafting a broad range of contracts that conform to legal requirements and clearly define expectations while protecting the interests of her clients.
 Prior to broadening her practice into healthcare, she specialized in real estate law, with an expertise in leasing and real property purchase and sale transactions, and often advises clients on real estate issues that arise during mergers and acquisitions.

-- American Health Lawyers Association, Vice Chair of Real Estate Affinity Group
+- American Health Lawyers Association, Chair of Real Estate Affinity Group

 - California Society for Health Care Attorneys

 - Los Angeles County Bar Association (Health Law and Real Property Sections)

 - Women in Health Administration of Southern California, former Board Member and Membership Chair